 The makers of our Constitution undertook to secure conditions favorable to the pursuit of happiness.
 They recognized the significance of man's spiritual nature, of his feelings, and of his intellect.
 They knew that only a part of the pain, pleasure and satisfactions of life are to be found in material things.
 They sought to protect Americans in their beliefs, their thoughts, their emotions and their sensations.
-They conferred, as against the Government, the right to be let alone -- the most comprehensive of rights, and the right most valued by civilized men.
+They conferred to individuals, as against the Government, the right to be let alone – the most comprehensive of rights, and the right most valued by civilized men.

 The concepts of both confidentiality and privilege grow out of the broader concept of an individual's right to privacy.
 Concern about electronic surveillance, the use of lie detectors, and a variety of other observational or data-gathering activities fall under the heading of privacy issues.
 The issues involved in public policy decisions regarding the violation of privacy rights parallel concerns expressed by therapists regarding confidentiality violations (Smith-Bell & Winslade, 1994).
 In general, mental health professionals' privacy rights may fall subject to violation when their behavior seriously violates the norms of society or somehow endangers others.
 An example would be the issuance of a search warrant based on "probable cause” that a crime has taken place or may soon occur.
 We discuss these principles from the psychological perspective in greater detail in the pages that follow.
 However, mental health professionals must also give consideration to the concept of privacy as a basic human right due all people and not simply limited to their clients.

-Shana Shalom, an orthodox Jewish émigré from Israel sought counseling regarding her unhappy marriage from Hebrew-speaking therapist Tanya Talmud, M.S.W.
-Ms. Shalom later complained to the state licensing board that Ms. Talmud had discussed matters she disclosed in therapy to the family rabbi without her knowledge or consent.
+Shana Shalom, an orthodox Jewish émigré from Israel sought counseling from Hebrew-speaking therapist Tanya Talmud, M.S.W. regarding her unhappy marriage.
+Ms. Shalom later complained to the state licensing board that Ms. Talmud discussed matters she had disclosed in therapy with the family rabbi without her knowledge or consent.
 The rabbi, in turn, communicated some of the content to Ms. Shalom’s spouse.
-Ms. Talmud replied to the licensing board that in Israel’s orthodox Jewish communities, soliciting the aid from a couple’s rabbi often proves a useful way to address marital problems.
+Ms. Talmud replied to the licensing board that in Israel’s orthodox Jewish communities, soliciting aid from a couple’s rabbi often proves a useful way to address marital problems.

 The licensing board censured Ms. Talmud, reminding her that she treated Ms. Shalom in her capacity as a licensed social worker in the United States, not Israel.
 In addition, basic ethical principles of autonomy and human dignity entitled Ms. Shalom to have a voice in any decision about disclosing material offered in confidence.